StabilicV2/Tennis-RFC/README.md

 Defines and trains the AI model.
 Users can tweak hyperparameters for different use cases.
 The trained model is saved as `small_tennis_model.pkl` and will print an accuracy estimation up to four decimal places upon completion.

 >[!INFO]
->It is not reccomended to tweak hyperparameters without changing the name of the model as it will overwrite the current version
+>It is not recommended to tweak hyperparameters without changing the name of the model as it will overwrite the current version.

-### `preprocess.py`
+### `threshold.py`
-Processes raw match data for use by the AI model.
-It reduces the dataset by keeping only essential columns and merges the original table (split by winners and losers) into a single format, making each one match with their respective data standalone.
+Takes the currently saved model and checks for the optimal predictive threshold between 0 and 1 and selects the threshold which maximizes predictive accuracy and resaves the model with the new optimal threshold.

 ### `predict.py`
 Handles match outcome prediction based on preprocessed data. **This script does not run via** `python predict.py` **but is instead called through** `main.py`.
 It strictly relies on data from `preprocessed/`, any modifications to the `DataFrame` dataset will break the prediction function.
 The script print the predicted winner for a tennis match between two selected players.